 I wouldn’t say this is very accurate.
 I’ve formed really strong friendships with most of the artists I’ve worked with, and we hang out outside of work.
 Most people want to like the coworkers they see every day.
 And since the tattoo artists in a shop spend so much time together, it’s much better when everyone gets along.
 When I have a few minutes, it’s normal for me to wander around the tattoo studio, say hi to the other artists, and watch them work for a bit to learn new techniques and compliment their work.

-However, if i’m being really honest, once you get five or six artists in a shop, every now and then you’re going to find that one person just doesn’t fit in as well with the group.
+However, if i’m being really honest, once you get five or six artists, every now and then you’re going to find that one person just doesn’t fit in as well with the group.
 They’re either trying to prove they’re the best, or they just want to stir up some drama.
 These people don’t last long at the tattoo studio.
 They either get fired or they quit.

 Funny enough, issues with ego are way worse at shops where the artists aren’t good.
 If you put a bunch of great artists together, they try to learn from one another and have a great time focusing on their craft.
 But if you have a bunch of mediocre artists in a shop and a super-talented apprentice walks in...that’s going to cause some friction and jealousy.

 And generally when tattoo artists aren’t great, they’ll know - and they’ll try to spend a lot of time trying to prove that they’re the best anyway.
 That often leads to a lot of drama and bitterness, especially when the tattoo studio doesn’t get many walk-ins and artists have to fight over clients.

 The Food Chain: Who Answers to Who?